SeniorNinjaRockstars/interviews/README.md

 ## Development
 Prepare `.env.development` file basing on `.env.example`

-Create `firebase.json` which will be containing information about your Firebase project and also private key.
+Create `firebase.json` which will contain information about your Firebase project and private key.

 ```
 {